-I love it when I feature a beautifully remodeled and decorated mobile home and people actually doubt that it’s a true mobile home.
+I love it when I feature a beautiful single wide remodel and people actually doubt that it’s a true mobile home.
 Yesterday’s post, “A Magnificent Mobile Home

 ” did just that.
 I was even emailed asking if the interior photos were really

 from a single wide!
 I assure you they are.

 If you follow MHL, you know that after I feature a home I ask the owner a few questions.
 I am certain it’s the best way to share the “been there and done that” experience and know how of the homeowners.
 I also think it gives us a little more insight about the featured homeowner and how and why they did certain things.
 Miss Geneva of “My Heart’s Song

 ,” a wonderfully entertaining blog has been gracious enough to answer these questions with complete honesty and thoughtfulness, so sit back for a minute, read this interview and then go to her blog and enjoy ALL the great things there!

 Two bedroom/two bath with the bedrooms at each end.